Christian Poulsen: Schalke 04

-Poulsen was selected for the Danish squad at the 2004 European Championship.
-He played three of Denmark's four games, before Denmark was eliminated from the tournament.
 With Schalke, Poulsen won the 2005 DFB Ligapokal cup trophy.
-His displays for Schalke and the Danish national team earned him the 2005 Danish Player of the Year award.
+His displays for Schalke and the Denmark national team earned him the 2005 Danish Player of the Year award.
 After four seasons with the club, which included well over 100 appearances, his contract expired in June 2006.
-Long-lasting rumours linked him to several teams, including Italian clubs Inter Milan and A.C.
-Milan.
+Long-lasting rumours linked him to several teams, including Italian clubs Inter Milan and AC Milan.

 Sevilla

-He eventually signed a contract with defending UEFA Cup champions Sevilla FC of Spain, the team that knocked Schalke out of the 2005–06 UEFA Cup tournament.
-In his debut match for the club, Poulsen helped Sevilla win the European Super Cup trophy, with a 3–0 victory against FC Barcelona on 25 August.
+He eventually signed a contract with defending UEFA Cup champions Sevilla of Spain, the team that knocked Schalke out of the 2005–06 UEFA Cup tournament.
+In his debut match for the club, Poulsen helped Sevilla win the European Super Cup trophy, with a 3–0 victory against Barcelona on 25 August.
 Following his first month at the club, he was named the best new signing in Spain by Spanish sports daily Marca.
 He became the first player to be named Danish Player of the Year for two consecutive years, when he also won the 2006 award.
 He helped Sevilla defend the UEFA Cup title, winning the 2006–07 edition of the tournament and also won the Spanish Cup that year.

 Juventus

-On 14 July 2008, Juventus officially announced the acquisition of Poulsen from Sevilla FC.
+On 14 July 2008, Juventus officially announced the acquisition of Poulsen from Sevilla.
 The transfer fee was €9.75M, with a four-year contract worth three million euros a year for Poulsen.
-On 8 February, Poulsen scored his first goal for Juventus against Catania in the 90th minute, earning a win for his team after the game was heading for a 1–1 draw.
+On 8 February, Poulsen scored his first goal for Juventus against Catania in the 90th minute, earning a 2–1 win for his team after the game was heading for a 1–1 draw.

 Liverpool

 On 12 August 2010, Liverpool announced the signing of Poulsen on a three-year contract, for a fee of £4.5m.
 He was handed the number 28 shirt, previously worn by Damien Plessis.

 On 19 August 2010, Poulsen made his debut against Turkish team Trabzonspor in the Europa League, in a match won by Liverpool 1–0, in which he had a goal disallowed.
 Poulsen made his league debut for Liverpool in a 1–0 win against West Bromwich Albion on 29 August 2010.
 He did not, however, endear himself to the Liverpool fans who often found his performances on the pitch lacking in skill.
-On 20 November, he produced probably his best display in the centre of Liverpool's midfield against West Ham at Anfield, a game which the home side won 3–0.
+On 20 November, he produced probably his best display in the centre of Liverpool's midfield against West Ham United at Anfield, a game which the home side won 3–0.
 Following the sacking of Roy Hodgson, and the appointment of new manager Kenny Dalglish, the winds changed not only for Liverpool but also for Poulsen.
-Dalglish praised Poulsen's performances in the 1–2 defeat by Blackpool on 16 January 2011, the 3–0 win against Wolverhampton on 22 January 2011 as well as the 1–0 win against Fulham on 26 January 2011.
+Dalglish praised Poulsen's performances in the 1–2 defeat by Blackpool on 16 January 2011, the 3–0 win against Wolverhampton Wanderers on 22 January 2011, as well as the 1–0 win against Fulham on 26 January.
 Relatively soon after that, it did become clear that Dalglish preferred the young emerging midfielder Jay Spearing to Poulsen.